longiq/learning/README.md

 # learning
-start learing code from the beginning
+start learning code from the beginning